RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	privilege	refers	to	a	level	of	access	a	user	has within	a	system,	but	it’s	a	result	of	the	authorization	process.

-### Question # 24 - Which	of	the	following	technologies	has	been	deprecated	and	deemedunsafe	to	use	for	secure	communications	and	data?
+### Question # 24 - Which	of	the	following	technologies	has	been	deprecated	and	deemed unsafe	to	use	for	secure	communications	and	data?
 A.	TLS
 B.	AES
 C.	DNS
 D.	SSL
 Answer: D.

-Secure	sockets	layer	(SSL)	version	3.0	was	deprecated	in	June	2015 by	RFC	7568	because	it	was	considered	insecure,	and	admins	were instructed	to	move	systems	to	TLS.
+**Secure	sockets	layer	(SSL)	version	3.0	was	deprecated**	in	June	2015 by	RFC	7568	because	it	was	considered	insecure,	and	admins	were instructed	to	move	systems	to	TLS.

 A	is	incorrect	because	Transport	Socket	Layer	(TLS)	has	replaced	SSL and	is	now	the	standard	security	for	network	and	web communications.